Prithul-starts-a-journey/html_practice-/README.md

-# html_practice-
+# html_practice
-This ia s my first repository
+This is my first repository.
+I'm learning and a complete beginner.